magnusseptim/mini-graph-rag/README.md

 ### Known issues

-- In Docker, `/debug/set_dummy_embeddings` may fail with:
+- In Docker, `/debug/set_dummy_embeddings` can fail with:
-  `Cannot set property vec in table embeddings ... used in one or more indexes.`
+  `Cannot set property vec in table embeddings ... used in one or more indexes.` Locally it seems to work.
+This is most probably due to updating a vector property while its HNSW index is live.
-  Locally it seems to works (or at least worked earlier).
-Will be addressed next (lets hope so :D)
+  Workarounds: run locally (`make seed-emb`) or seed before creating the index.

 ## License